Image uploaded by Down Syndrome Innovations

 During each session, caregivers and self-advocates will participate in both 1:1 and group learning activities to build emotional regulation skills including identifying body sensations and emotions, engaging in mindful movement, selecting appropriate solutions to everyday challenges, and identifying expected behavior across home and community.

-PLEASE NOTE: Each group will be capped at 8 families.
+GROUP CAPACITY: Each group will be capped at 8 families.
 Families will be notified if the group is full and a waiting list has been started.

 Original source: https://pixabay.com/get/ga92e5729c5e8764d2b541df0fbeacfec4866eb4c48a45df57df7a7f5f589679497ccb7a8cc58730a71456ae1387a49ae4ad1056b073e39f1faf20b8f47db040b_1280.jpg

-Request Intake for Mental Health Services
+Request an Intake for Mental Health Services

 with Jack Anderson

-Price not available More Info
+Free More Info

 People with Down syndrome and other developmental disabilities deserve investment in their mental health.
 Our specialized mental health services, provided by licensed and certified therapists, improve quality of life and daily functioning by teaching skills related to the following topics: emotional resiliency, conflict and stress, grief and loss, acceptance of diagnosis, and transitions across the lifespan.
 Services are provided directly to the individuals with ID/DD, with additional supports included to increase caregiver resiliency and support the entire family’s emotional well-being.
 Therapists will use a strengths-based approach focusing on solutions for daily life.